EuropeanTestingConference/europeantestingconference/_speakers/peter-kofler.md

 Software Developers to raise the quality of their work and improve their productivity.
 He regularly facilitates Coding Dojos and Code Retreats.
 Read more about him at his blog "code-cop.org".

-Peter delivers a workshop on the topic of *Creating Clean, Readable and Expressive Executable Specifications*.